Doctoral Qualifying Examinations

 Thursday, September 18, 2014, 9 a.m. – 11 a.m. in Room B36

 - DMA Qualifying HISTORY exams will be held:

 Wednesday, September 24th, 2014, 9 a.m – 4 p.m. (with a one-hour lunch break) in Room B36

 - DMA Qualifying THEORY exams will be held:

 Saturday, September 27th, 2014, 8:30 a.m. – 4:30 p.m. (with a one-hour lunch break); Location: Basement practice rooms

 Students may register for the exam by bringing an application form, signed by your department chair or your advisor, to CFA 240 no later than one week prior to the exam date.

 History: Wednesday, September 17th, 2014

 The language exams generally take place one week prior to the History and Theory exams.
-You may either come by Jillian Hogan’s office, room 240, or download a copy here.
-It only takes a few seconds to fill out, but you’ll need to register for this exam just like the Qualifying Exams.
-Beginning at 9 a.m. you have two hours to complete the exam.
+Students may obtain an application form either from CFA 240 or by download.
+Beginning at 9 a.m. students have two hours to complete the exam.
 It will be written in blue books with a pen or pencil.
-You’re allowed the use of a paper dictionary, but the use of laptops is prohibited.
+Students may make use of a paper dictionary, but no other resources are permitted.

-Note: You have the option of taking a reading class in one of the above required languages of your choice in lieu of taking the exam.
-The class is pass/fail just like the exam and counts the same as the exam.
-These classes are offered by GRS, not by CFA.
-You can find them if you search the Student Link, and register for them in the same way as you register for CFA classes.
+Students have the option of taking a reading class in one of the above required languages of their choice in lieu of taking the exam.
+The classes are pass/fail like the exam and counts the same as the exam.

 Doctoral Qualifying Examination in Music History: